wisleykenede/Data_Analytics_Project_Excel/Project_1-Dashboard/README.md

 )
  ```

- - This Excel formula below uses the `FILTER()` function to exclude entries containing "and" or commas, and omit zero values.
+ - This Excel formula above uses the `FILTER()` function to exclude entries containing "and" or commas, and omit zero values.
  - This formula populates the table below, which gives us a list of unique job schedule types.

  **Background Table**